Question: Is it true that everyone is in sales?

 Over time, the published and productized knowledge your technicians share online will perpetually generate sales from customers sourcing subject matter experts — not salesmen.
 As a strategic marketing solutions executive, I’ve seen firsthand how opening up a “social sales enterprise” can significantly increase business opportunities.

 Initial returns from socially integrated sales organizations are showing promise; however, the tools of the trade have yet to catch up with companies seeking to make social networking part of their corporate DNA.
 The old workhorses, Customer Relationship Management (CRM) systems, have especially fallen behind the development curve.

 Enterprise-level CRM systems from SugarCRM to Salesforce.com recently began to awkwardly integrate social into customer lists and at the contact detail level.
 However, CRM software disregards the fact that many prospective customers do not engage brands through the traditional sales funnel.
 Customers are more likely to initiate an equitable exchange with a person, on there terms, versus responding to artificial engagements driven by a faceless corporate entity.

 Companies Don’t Do Business with Companies

 Social media is literally redefining how we sell.
-To prognosticate, the role of the salesman will evolve such that the people responsible for closing sales MUST truly becoming active, contributing social professionals in their respective trade or area of expertise.
+To prognosticate, the role of the salesman will evolve such that the people responsible for closing sales MUST truly becoming active, contributing social professionals in their respective trade or area of expertise — in other words, they must become social media entrepreneurs.
 A salesperson’s vested stake in social groups, industry associations, forums, blogs and other media will directly impact their ability to find and convert leads in the social network ecosystem.